asamuzaK/urlSanitizer/README.md

 ### Deno

-You can import directly in your code without installing:
+You can import directly in your code without installing.

 ``` javascript
 import urlSanitizer from 'npm:url-sanitizer';
 ```